WebPredict/ReactStuff/README.md

 # ReactStuff
-Misc React components and examples
+Useful React components and examples

+## Redux-friendly MultiSelect component, in ES6

+MultiSelectPicker is a simple, multi-select control with search filtering, storing all its state in the Redux store.